justice-sh/nestjs-jwt-auth/README.md

 ## Env vars

-Provide the necessary environment variables specified in `.env.example`
+Provide the necessary environment variables specified in `.env.example` or visit [`./src/shared/schemas/env.ts`](./src/shared/schemas/env.ts) to see the env schema definition.

 ## Compile and run the project